 Photographers use objects and patterns to lead the viewer into a scene.
 These objects will lead the eye into the image and give the viewer a welcoming feeling.

-The golden mean is a complex mathematical ratio.
+The golden ratio is a beautiful mathematical concept.
 It is similar to dividing the image into thirds, but follows a more complex formula.
 The golden ratio states that the ratio of a to b should be the same as the ratio between a and a + b.
 The frame is constantly divided like this and a curve is draw to tie the divisions together.
 Confused? me too until I read this.
+The difference between the Golden Ratio and he rule of thirds is that the rule of thirds is man-made and hence fashionable, whereas the Golden Ration is universal.
+The ratio can be observed in all Natural object throughout the universe.

 This picture doesn’t follow thirds, but the main points of interest fall right onto the golden mean.